Peter Dovbush

 Math.
 Notes, 39:3 (1986), 196–199 DOI

 We deal with a proven theorem in which one gets sufficient conditions for two limiting values of a function which is bounded and holomorphic in the unit disc UU, corresponding to two different sequences of points of UU, to be equal (see W. Seidel On the cluster values of analytic functions, Trans.
 Amer.
 Math.
 Soc.
-34 (1932), no. 1, 1–21 DOI) In this paper we prove a generalization of this theorem of Seidel to the case of bounded holomorphic functions in strictly pseudoconvex domains of the space Cn\mathbf{C}^{n}.
+34 (1932), no. 1, 1–21 DOI) In this paper we prove a generalization of this theorem of Seidel to the case of bounded holomorphic functions in strictly pseudoconvex domains of the space Cn\mathbb{C}^{n}.

 (with V. I. Gavrilov) Boundary singularities generated by cluster sets of functions of several complex variables